aukraine/geolocation_api/README.md

 > - use secrets to manage important environment variables.
 > - perhaps, create separate table to store `location` JSON data there and add one-to-one relation to `geolocation` table...
 > - add background job to fetch and store data about IP or URL not existing in DB in new `geolocation` record.
+> - hide internal 500th errors and not send them in response body.
+>   - refactor base error class to work with errors array more natively.
+> - improve logging - use Rails approach or integrate any 3rd party service, aka Rollbar.